 REVIEW WEEK: Use this week to catch your breath, finish up the readings, lectures, and put the finishing touches on your first assignment.
+You can submit your assignment any time before the due date but don't be late!

 Next week your first assignment is due and you will take the first exam!